 The IceHogs signature charity fundraiser is the organization’s annual live Jersey Auction.
 A tradition which began during the IceHogs inaugural season in 1999-2000, towards the end of each regular season the team wears special jerseys that get auctioned off live following the game.
 Each jersey them is a different depiction of the IceHogs’ mascot Hammy, and themes have ranged from St. Patrick’s Day Hammy to Hammysaurus Rex to First Responder Hammy.

-In 20 auctions, the IceHogs and their generous fans have raised over one million dollars for local charities.
-Last season, the main benefactor was the Bryan and Amanda Bickell Foundation.
-Over the past 19 years, not for profit organizations such as The Autism Program, Boys Scouts and Girl Scouts, Big Brothers and Big Sisters, March of Dimes, MDA, Jr. IceHogs and more have received funds through the IceHogs Annual Jersey Auction.
+In 21 auctions, the IceHogs and their generous fans have raised over one million dollars for local charities.
+Last season, the main benefactor was Greg Lindmark Foundation.
+Over the past 20 years, not for profit organizations such as The Bryan and Amanda Bickell Foundation, The Autism Program, Boys Scouts and Girl Scouts, Big Brothers and Big Sisters, March of Dimes, MDA, Jr. IceHogs and more have received funds through the IceHogs Annual Jersey Auction.

 Teddy Bear Toss

 Each season around the holidays, the IceHogs host the Teddy Bear Toss.
-Fans are invited to being new stuffed animals to the select game and after the IceHogs score their first goal, fans toss the stuffed animals onto the ice.
+Fans are invited to being new stuffed animals to the select game and when the IceHogs score their first goal, fans toss the stuffed animals onto the ice.
 The stuffed animals are then collected and distributed throughout the community to children of need to help brighten their holiday season.
 There are over 20 organizations that receive the stuffed animals including hospitals, Toys For Tots, Salvation Army, Motherhouse Crisis Nursery and many others.
 IceHogs players and staff help deliver the stuffed animals.
+Click here for more information.